 Void: The contract will be voidable if there is no consent.
 In contrast, the voidability of the contract will be decided by the aggrieved party in the absence of free consent.

 Violating Factors of Free Consent

-Coercion: Coercion means the entry of either of the parties might be forceful or any of them committed to illegal activities or commitments against the Indian penal code etc. The effect of coercion leads to the cancellation of the entire contract after investigating thoroughly.
+Coercion: when a person unlawfully, threatens or forces a person via some forbidden acts, leads to coercion.
+It means the entry of either of the parties might be forceful or any of them committed to illegal activities or commitments against the Indian penal code etc. The effect of coercion leads to the cancellation of the entire contract after investigating thoroughly.
 The legal body will restrict the obligations of both parties in this case.
 If the commitment is done forcefully, clearly we can say that it is not free of consent.

-Undue Influence: Undue influence is there another factor to violate free consent.
+Undue influence: when one of the parties has a dominating nature or uses its power to work against the will of the other party.
+Undue influence is another factor to violate free consent.
 It occurs when one of the other parties dominates the other party in any aspect.
 There is a chance of taking unfair advantage because of their dominating position on the other party.
 The principal behind undue influence is the doctrine of equity.
 The effect of undue influence leads to the voidability of the contract of free consent under Section 19 A. It requires valid proof to file a case on the dominating party.
 Generally, the undue influence affects the below parties -

 Mistake: Mistakes can have so many impacts and it causes a lot of issues.
 It can be mutual or individual or can be of many types.